How to increase your prices as a freelance photographer

 Your cost of doing business has increased

 Buying new gear, renting equipment, and acquiring studio space are all potential reasons to reevaluate your pricing.
 If you’re outsourcing retouching, that’s something else to consider.
 You need to earn more than you spend in order to be sustainable, so if the costs associated with entrepreneurship increase, so should your prices.
-It’s good practice to go over your costs at least once a year and then adjust your rates accordingly.
+It’s good to go over your costs at least once a year and then adjust your rates accordingly.

 You’ve gained skills and experience